 The Class Teacher who stays with a class for 8 years builds a detailed picture of each child - their school and family life - and is ideally placed to assess how that child is progressing.
 Parents are also encouraged to speak directly with teachers if they have concerns about their child’s progress.

-The school day in the Lower and Upper School is structured according to a timetable and all students have to attend all their timetabled lessons.
+The school day in the Lower and Upper School is structured according to a timetable and all students have to attend all of their timetabled lessons.

 In Kindergarten the day has a very different form but is still structured to meet the needs of the younger child.

 If a child has the same teacher all the way through the Lower School, what happens if they don’t get on?

 The Steiner Waldorf Class teacher takes on a class with the intention of carrying the class for 8 years.
 With this comes a commitment to foster good relationships with each child and family and to work for resolution should any problems arise.
 We regard this as a strength of the Class Teacher system - children are given the opportunity to find ways to work through differences of attitude or expectation in a safe and healthy way.

 No. We aim to make our education available to those who seek it without unnecessary barriers to entry.
 We also need to ensure that we are able to educate and develop each child to the best of his or her potential and in line with average standards of their peers.